 L1 Treasury’s investment parameters are set by the Investment and Risk Committee, delegated by the L1 Treasury Board within a framework approved by the Board of L1 Investment Holdings.
 Individual investment decisions are then taken by a separate L1 Treasury team headed by the CIO of L1 Treasury.

 L1 is committed to the highest standards of governance, including transparent financial and tax reporting.
-L1 strongly believes that pursuing a transparent tax policy is a part of doing business.
-This is in line with L1’s Code of Conduct.
-In addition, the interests of all relevant stakeholders – shareholders, employees, governments, suppliers, business partners, and minority investors – are balanced with our policy.
+L1 strongly believes that pursuing a transparent tax risk management policy (Tax Policy) is an essential part of our business.
+This is in line with L1’s Compliance Manual.
+In addition, the interests of all relevant stakeholders – including employees, regulators, governments, auditors, suppliers, business partners – are balanced with our Tax Policy.

-The L1 Tax Director is responsible for our tax policy, which is approved by the main Board and Audit Committees.
-The L1 Tax Director is also responsible for maintaining and updating this policy and for ensuring that procedures supporting the policy are in place, maintained, and used consistently throughout L1.
+The L1 Head of Tax is responsible for our Tax Policy, for ensuring compliance with the Tax Policy and managing tax risks.
+The Tax Policy is approved by the ARCC.
+The L1 Head of Tax is also responsible for maintaining and updating the Tax Policy and for ensuring that procedures supporting the Tax Policy are in place, maintained, and used consistently throughout L1.

-To safeguard adherence to its tax policy, L1 maintains a well-educated staff of tax and finance professionals who are in constant contact with L1’s business units and senior management.
-The L1 Tax Team will provide guidance to the business unit on the tax implications of particular transactions.
-In addition, L1 makes use of the services of accredited tax advisors at all relevant levels in L1 and has included tax compliance in its internal audit programme.
+To safeguard adherence to its Tax Policy, L1 maintains well-educated tax and finance professionals who are in constant contact with L1’s business units and senior management.
+The L1 Tax Team will provide guidance to the finance team and business units on the tax implications of particular transactions.
+In addition, L1 makes use of the services of accredited tax advisors at all relevant levels in L1.

 L1 reports and pays taxes in the jurisdictions in which it operates in accordance with all relevant tax laws and regulations.
 L1 complies with such laws and regulations as well as what we believe to be the spirit of those laws and regulations.

-Transactions must be driven by a legitimate commercial purpose and will consider appropriate tax planning when entering into such commercial arrangements.
+Transactions must be driven by a legitimate commercial purpose, and we will consider appropriate tax aspects when entering into such commercial arrangements.
 In addition, consideration is also given to the reputation of L1 and to its corporate and social responsibilities.

-L1 staff are required to file all the required tax-relevant filings with the appropriate tax authorities in a timely and complete manner.
-To assure timeliness and completeness, tax filings are monitored through L1’s comprehensive tax control framework, which is regularly reviewed and updated.
-L1 has a very low tolerance for errors in tax processes, including tax compliance processes.
+The L1 Tax Team is obliged to file all required tax-relevant filings with the appropriate tax authorities in a timely and complete manner.
+To assure completeness, tax filings are monitored through several levels of review with the use of tax tools and tax advisors.
+L1 has a low tolerance for errors in tax processes, including tax compliance processes.

-Transactions conducted between L1 companies located in different countries are conducted on an arm’s length basis and in line with current OECD principles and other local transfer-pricing regulations.
-L1 has implemented a Transfer Pricing Policy to ensure consistent application of international recharging throughout L1.
+Transactions conducted between L1 companies located in different countries are conducted in line with current OECD Transfer Pricing principles and other local transfer-pricing regulations.
+L1 monitors evolving transfer pricing compliance requirements and maintains a Group Transfer Pricing Policy to ensure consistent application of principles and processes for how intragroup transactions are priced and monitored throughout L1.

 Tax risk management

-All notifications of tax audits or enquiries must immediately be referred to the L1 Tax Director, who will determine, in consultation with the business unit, the approach to be taken and which advisors to use.
+All notifications of tax audits, enquiries, or compliance checks from tax authorities must immediately be notified to the L1 Head of Tax, who will determine, in consultation with the business unit, the approach to be taken and which advisors to engage.
+L1 Tax Team engages proactively with relevant tax authorities on all such matters with a view to resolving them as quickly and efficiently as possible.

 Relationships with governments

-L1 aims for open and constructive dialogue with tax authorities, including HMRC, on the basis of disclosure of all relevant facts and circumstances.
-L1 intends to be clear about all aspects pertaining to its tax position and share these in a transparent manner with tax authorities to achieve upfront certainty on tax matters.
+L1 is committed to being regarded as a low-risk and responsible taxpayer through complying with tax regulations and having open and constructive dialogue with tax authorities, including HMRC, on the basis of disclosure of all relevant facts and circumstances.
+L1 intends to be clear about all aspects pertaining to its tax position and share these in a transparent manner with tax authorities to achieve certainty on tax matters.

 Ernst & Young UK LLP (Luxembourg and London)